giltayar/blog/posts/jsdoc-typings-all-the-benefits-none-of-the-drawbacks.md

 }
 ```

 But we don't have TypeScript code.
-And we don't TypeScript code, because we don't want to do
+And we don't want TypeScript code, because we don't want to do
-translation.
+transpile.
 And there's no equivalent to `declare module...` in JSDoc.
 But there is another
 solution: `.d.ts` files.
 These are TypeScript "declaration files" that describe the types and API
 of a module, and are actually what is exported by packages when they have type definitions,
 and is what is exported by those type definition packages in the `@types/...` repository.
 They